agadzinski93/centralized-video-platform/README.md

 ### Additional Setup
 1. To satisfy the environemnt variables below, you will need to create a Cloudinary account and get an account name, API key, and secret.
 2. This app uses Nodemailer for sending emails to new users.
 Make sure you have some sort of email server set up.
 It doesn't need to be remote.
-You can set up something like Mercury included in [XAMPP](https://www.apachefriends.org/download.html) locally on your machine to handle this requirement.
+You can set up an IMAP/SMTP server like Mercury included in [XAMPP](https://www.apachefriends.org/download.html) locally on your machine to handle this requirement.
+You can also use an email client such as [Mozilla Thunderbird](https://www.thunderbird.net/en-US/) to access your local email.

 ### Env Setup